 My approach to therapy

-A key aspect of my therapeutic work is to support you to learn strategies to accept difficult feelings and handle unhelpful thoughts through:
+A key aspect of my therapeutic work is to support you to learn strategies to accept difficult feelings and handle unhelpful thoughts by:

 - Learning mindfulness skills through simple exercises

-- Techniques to distance and let go of unhelpful thoughts, beliefs and memories
+- Developing techniques to distance and let go of unhelpful thoughts, beliefs and memories

 - Finding acceptance for painful feelings, urges and sensations so that they come and go without being overpowering